Saturday, January 2, 2021

 The Swiss School by Mabel Esther Allan was published by Hutchinson (London), circa early 1950s.
 The cover artist is unknown.

-The Chalet School in the Oberland by Elinor M. Brent-Dyer was published by Chalmers (London) in 1954, with cover art by Nina K. Brisley.
+The Chalet School in the Oberland by Elinor M. Brent-Dyer was published by Chalmers (London) in 1954.
+The cover art was produced by Nina K. Brisley.

 Getting back up is easy-- just push down on one pole.